 Are Lucky Dips Really Random?

-A 2010 study by the Centre for the Study of Gambling at the University of Salford on the randomness of UK EuroMillions Lucky Dip entries concluded that there was no inherent selection bias when EuroMillions Lucky Dips were generated for customers. * While some players have reported receiving multiple entries with similar or sequential numbers, the PRNG used by Camelot does not recognise patterns or commit them to memory – it simply relies on a set formula to generate another line of numbers, which may or may not share some digits with the previous line.
+A 2010 study by the Centre for the Study of Gambling at the University of Salford on the randomness of UK EuroMillions Lucky Dip entries concluded that there was no inherent selection bias in the numbers generated for customers.
+So yes, Lucky Dips are random!
+The PRNG used by Camelot does not recognise patterns or commit them to memory – it simply relies on a set formula to generate each line of numbers.
+Any similarities or sequential numbers found if you purchase multiple entries are just coincidental.

-* Centre for the Study of Gambling, University of Salford, 2010.
+Centre for the Study of Gambling, University of Salford, 2010.
 Randomness of EuroMillions Lucky Dip: a Report for the National Lottery Commission.
-Retrieved from http://www.natlotcomm.gov.uk/assets-uploaded/documents/randomness-of-euromillions-lucky-dip_1273059025.pdf.
+Read the report.